-After spending hours rubbing shoulders with like-minded people, it’s always nice to know you can relax and unwind someplace nearby.
-If you’re visiting Osaka for work-related purposes, these are some of the convention centers that are close to hotels, restaurants and cafés:
+After a long day of mingling with like-minded people, it’s always nice to know you can rest your head someplace nearby.
+If you’re traveling to Osaka for work-related purposes, these are some of the top convention centers that are close to hotels, cafés and restaurants:

 Osaka International Convention Center (1 mile away).

 ATC Exhibition Hall (7 miles away).

 If you’ve never visited Osaka, you’re in for an incredible time.
 With icons like Osaka Aquarium Kaiyukan and Osaka Castle, you’ll be wondering why you didn’t plan your escape sooner.
 But like all big cities, getting behind the wheel can be a little daunting — so why not lock in a mini?
 Parking is a piece of cake and handling is about as easy as it gets.
 Alternatively, if you’d rather steer clear of downtown and marvel at the more remote bays in Osaka Prefecture, you can’t beat an SUV or a four-wheel drive.

 There’s plenty of choice when it comes to renting a car in Osaka.
 From luxury models to economy rides that are a snap to park, you’ll find it all here.
 Selecting your perfect match of course depends on your budget and what activities you plan on doing.
 There are some road trips that are just begging you to splurge on your dream ride, whereas others don’t need anything more than four wheels and a gas pedal.
 Which car will you be sliding behind the wheel of this trip?

 The left side is where you’ll be clocking up the miles in Osaka.
 Take note that the controls of your rental vehicle here, like the steering wheel and gearshift, will be on the opposite side of what you’re used to.